 Most smallholder farmers in Nepal are dependent on labor intensive, time consuming and expensive methods for irrigation and livestock watering.
-The irrigation options available, such as rain-fed systems, hand pumps, diesel pump sets or the option of manually carrying water, often limit the farmers to subsistence farming.
+The irrigation options available, such as rain-fed systems, hand pumps, diesel pump sets often limits the farmers to subsistence farming.
 A reliable and sustainable water supply is needed to increase agricultural productivity, improve livestock farming and ensure food security.

-In recent years, solar water pumping technologies have enabled Nepalese farmers to produce surplus crops and improve their livelihoods.
-However, this technology has not been widely adopted due to a lack of awareness and knowledge about this technology among market actors along the agricultural value chain.
-In addition, high upfront costs make the technology unaffordable for many farmers.
+In recent years, Solar Water Pumping (SWP) technologies have enabled Nepalese farmers to produce surplus crops and improve their livelihoods.
+However, this technology has not been widely adopted due to a lack of awareness and knowledge about this technology.
+In addition, its high upfront cost makes the technology unaffordable for many farmers.

 The project “Knowledge Exchange for Making Solar Water Pumping (SWP) Systems Affordable to Small Farmers” aimed to facilitate knowledge exchanges within smallholder agricultural cooperatives (SFACLs) about how to provide solar water pumping systems for their members.
 It builds on previous experience of our local partner Winrock.